Chapter 1: Personal hygiene

 Help with bathing

 Most people find bathing or showering refreshing.
-However, tub baths and even showers may become more difficult as illness progresses.
-Be sure to ask the person who is ill for their permission before you begin.
-They may prefer a professional because bath care is more intimate.
-Click on the headings below here for some ideas for making bathing comfortable and safe.
+However, tub baths and even showers may become more difficult as the person’s illness progresses.
+It’s important that help with bathing is discussed with the person in order to establish their comfort level with you doing this for them.
+They may prefer a professional, and this preference should be respected.
+Click on the headings below here for more information.

 Sponge baths can be given to someone who is not able to get out of bed.
-You will need a washcloth or sponge, lightly soaped water in a bowl or bucket, and a towel.
+You will need a washcloth, lightly soapy water in a bowl or bucket, clean water, and a towel.

 - Start at the face and work downward, taking care to cover parts of the body that are not being washed with a light sheet or towel.